 We conduct monthly reviews to assure field data sheets are accurately recorded.
 Our program uses approved QA/QC procedures to assess data and make any needed corrections.
 The program uses EPA’s guidance for Quality Assurance Project Plans (QAPPs) and standard Operation Procedures (SOPs), consistent with the DQO process described in EPA/600/R-96/055 to support monitoring activities described in the monitoring strategy (see http://www.epa.gov/quality/docs.html) for ambient monitoring and specific projects to ensure the scientific validity of monitoring and laboratory activities

 Our program advances Tribal water quality protection interests at multiple venues, via education and participation in forums.
 We conduct public information classes/meetings through community club, local watershed NGO, and soil and water conservation districts; participates in school field day events; hosts summer school interns, subject to availability.
 We participate in the National Tribal Water Council, Gulf of Mexico Hypoxia Taskforce, and the USET Natural Resources Committee and the Tribal Environmental Operators Certification Board of USET; Duke Power’s Tuckasegee and Nantahala Hydropower Relicensing Committees; and Alcoa’s Cheoah and Tallassee Hydropower Settlement Fund Boards.

 The Eastern Band of Cherokee Indians, Division of Agriculture & Natural Resources, Water Quality Office would like to thank the public for their input in finalizing the EBCI Water Quality Standards.
-A copy is available to view and download HERE.
+View and download a copy of the Water Quality Standards report.

 Questions about EBCI Water Quality Standards should be directed to the Water Quality Section Supervisor, Michael Bolt by phone at (828) 359-6772 or email email@example.com.